Closer to the Heart: Performances

-One of Rush's most popular songs, it has been performed live regularly since its release.
-It was not played for the bulk of the Vapor Trails Tour (2002), the R30 Tour (2004), and the Snakes & Arrows Tour (2007–08).
-The song returned to Rush's setlists during the 2010–11 Time Machine Tour.
-After not being performed on the 2012–13 Clockwork Angels Tour, it was brought back for the 2015 R40 Live Tour.
+The song was played live by the band on every tour since its release, up until the Presto Tour, when it was dropped.
+It was then put back in the setlist for the next three tours (as well as some dates during the Vapor Trails Tour), and then dropped for the next two tours.
+It was then put back in for the Time Machine Tour, and dropped from the following Clockwork Angels Tour.
+It was then brought back for Rush's final tour, the R40 Live Tour.

-The live albums A Show of Hands and Different Stages feature performances of the song with jam-style playing after the last verse.
-On the 1981 live album Exit...Stage Left, the song segues into "Beneath, Between and Behind", and on Time Machine 2011: Live in Cleveland, it shifts into a triplet feel for the last verse.
+The live albums A Show of Hands, Different Stages, and Grace Under Pressure Tour feature extended instrumental sections after the last verse.
+On the 1981 live album Exit...Stage Left, the song segues into "Beneath, Between and Behind"; further, on Time Machine 2011: Live in Cleveland, it shifts into a triplet feel for the last verse.
 On the DVD release of the latter album, a polka rendition of the song is played during the end credits.

 Although the original recording and most live performances feature acoustic drums, Peart used an electronic drum kit to play the song in concerts from 1984 to 1994.

 In 2005, Rush performed the song with Mike Smith (in character as Bubbles from Trailer Park Boys) and Ed Robertson of Barenaked Ladies as part of a CBC telethon for the Canadian Tsunami Disaster Fund.
 This performance is included on the R30: 30th Anniversary World Tour DVD.
 In 2022, Lee and Lifeson joined members of Primus and South Park co-creator Matt Stone to perform "Closer to the Heart" for the South Park 25th Anniversary Concert at Red Rocks Amphitheatre.
-It was Lee and Lifeson's first public performance together following Rush's disbandment and Peart's death.